azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 - **Azure Portal**

 	 You need to remove any 'Classic Administrators/Co-Administrators' who should not be in the role.
-Please follow these steps: (a) Logon to https://portal.azure.com/ (b) Navigate to Subscriptions (c) Select the subscription (d) Go to 'Access Control (IAM)' and select the 'Classic Administrators' tab. (e) Select the co-administrator account that has to be removed and click on the 'Remove' button. (f) Perform this operation for all the co-administrators that need to be removed from the subscription.
+Please follow these steps: <br />(a) Logon to https://portal.azure.com/ <br />(b) Navigate to Subscriptions <br />(c) Select the subscription <br />(d) Go to 'Access Control (IAM)' and select the 'Classic Administrators' tab. <br />(e) Select the co-administrator account that has to be removed and click on the 'Remove' button. <br />(f) Perform this operation for all the co-administrators that need to be removed from the subscription.

 ### Azure Policy or ARM API used for evaluation